LuisScoccola/persistable/paper/paper.md

 This is used to guide the choice of parameters that lead to the final clustering.

 Persistable is based on multi-parameter persistence [@botnanlesnick], a method from topological data analysis; the theory behind Persistable is developed in [@rollescoccola].
-Persistable is implemented in Python, with the most expensive computations---in particular the implementations borrowed from [@scipy] and from the high performance algorithms for density-based clustering developed in [@mcinneshealy] and implemented in [@mcinneshealyastels]---done in Cython.
+Persistable is implemented in Python, with the most expensive computations---in particular the implementations borrowed from [@scipy] and from the high-performance algorithms for density-based clustering developed in [@mcinneshealy] and implemented in [@mcinneshealyastels]---done in Cython.
 Persistable's interactive mode is inspired by RIVET [@rivet] and is implemented in Plotly Dash [@plotly].
 We test the core algorithms as well as the graphical user interface in Ubuntu, macOS, and Windows.
 We have designed Persistable with the goal of making both its computational components and its GUI easy to extend.